PavanRangani/docs/docs/prd/philanthropy/export.md

   - Download file name: `{legal-entity-id}-grant-schedule.xlsx`
 - If value is not available, shows - in the PDF and shows empty cell in the Excel.
 - Column Name
+  - Type
+    - Applicable only for Excel.
+    - It shows type either Contribution or Grant.
   - Non-Profit Firm or Foundation
     - `Foundation` is for Contribution and `Non-Profit Firm` is for Grant.
     - Show Organization name or short name.